 Office managers must be adept at supervising other employees in a fair, consistent manner.
 They must have the ability to motivate others, encouraging them to increase both productivity and work quality.
-Supervisory duties may also include hiring and firing employees, as well as resolving disputes or other issues that arise among employees.
-Within sales offices, office managers may track the sales force, reporting monthly sales numbers and noting areas in need of improvement.
+Supervisory duties may also include hiring and firing employees, and resolving disputes or other issues that arise among employees.
+Within sales offices, office managers may track the sales force; reporting monthly sales numbers, and noting areas in need of improvement.

 Office Manager Responsibilities

-In addition to overseeing personnel, office managers ensure the smooth functioning of businesses.
-For example, office managers within a healthcare facility may be called upon to order general supplies like paper, pens and toner, as well as medical supplies, such as syringes, medicine or vaccinations from specific vendors.
-Accordingly, managers may be required to research several vendors for pricing, delivery dates and other terms of sale.
+In addition to overseeing personnel, office managers ensure the smooth functioning of a business.
+For example, office managers within a healthcare facility may be called upon to order general supplies like paper, pens, and toner, as well as medical supplies such as syringes, medicine or vaccinations from specific vendors.
+Accordingly, managers may be required to research several vendors for pricing, delivery dates, and other terms of sale.

 Office managers can also be called administrative services managers.
-The U.S. Bureau of Labor Statistics (BLS) reported 280,800 administrative services managers employed in the U.S. in 2012.
-Administrative services managers earned a mean salary of $92,250 in 2014, based on the BLS' data.
-According to the BLS, employment prospects in this field are as good as the average for other professions, with a 12% growth rate expected between 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) reported 270,080 administrative services managers employed in the U.S. in 2015.
+Administrative services managers earned a mean salary of $94,840 in 2015, based on the BLS data.
+According to the BLS, employment prospects in this field are as good as the average for other professions, with an 8% growth rate expected between 2014 and 2024.